volatile/core/README.md

 A handlers stack (middlewares) is used to pass data in line, from the first to the last handler.
 So you can perform actions downstream, then filter and manipulate the response upstream.

-No handlers are bundled in the Core package.
+No handlers are bundled in the `core` package.

 ## Getting started